The Bankrate promise

 Add money to your monthly payment

-Making slightly larger monthly payments is one way to pay your loan off faster.
-This will help you pay off your loan quicker and reduce the amount of interest you pay.
-Even adding a small amount to your monthly payments can make a significant difference.
+Making slightly larger monthly payments is a sure-fire way to see your balance decrease faster and will reduce the amount of interest you pay over the life of the loan.
+It doesn’t matter how large or small your extra payment is — even adding a small amount to your monthly payments can make a significant difference.

 Make bi-weekly payments instead of monthly

-Some lenders will allow you to set up bi-weekly payments instead of monthly ones.
+Some lenders will allow you to set up bi-weekly payments instead of making one monthly payment.
 Your monthly payment amount will be split in half and charged every two weeks.
-When you make payments this way, you add an extra payment each year.
-Paying this extra amount will save you interest because the extra payment each year helps you pay off your loan quicker.
+While it may not seem like you’re doing much, you’re adding an extra payment each year, which can help you reduce your total interest accrual.

 Pay a lump sum amount